riordant/SafeHouse/deployment/testnet.md

 # Add Liquidity

-- go to https://pancake.kiemtienonline360.com/#/add/BNB/{ADDRESS} (PancakeSwap testnet that works)
+- go to https://pancake.kiemtienonline360.com/#/add/BNB/{ADDRESS} (PancakeSwap testnet that works).

+- Give it up to 10 seconds to load the token contract.

 - Click "Connect" in the top right, select your deployment address